Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 * static vs dynamic
 * versatile vs strict

-Building are multifaceted but domains of SW even more.
+Building is multifaceted but domains of SW even more.

 ## Wrap up